fengqiyu0317/RCompiler/docs/design/namespace_check_implementation.md

             for (IdentifierNode variant : node.variants) {
                 // ENUM_VARIANT is removed from type namespace, only constructor remains in value namespace

-                // Create enum variant constructor symbol with name in "enum::variant" format String variantConstructorName = enumName + "::" + variant.name;
-                Symbol variantConstructorSymbol = new Symbol(
+                // Create enum variant constructor symbol with just the variant name Symbol variantConstructorSymbol = new Symbol(
-                    variantConstructorName,
-                    SymbolKind.ENUM_VARIANT_CONSTRUCTOR,
+                    variant.name, // Use only the variant name SymbolKind.ENUM_VARIANT_CONSTRUCTOR,
-                    node, // Point to the enum node instead of the variant node currentScope.getScopeLevel(),
+                    variant, // Point to the variant node instead of the enum node currentScope.getScopeLevel(),
                     false
                 );